 What are Bluefin Tuna?
-Bluefin Tuna are the largest of the tuna species and can reach up to 13 feet and 2,000 pounds with some living to as old as 40 years of age.
+Bluefin Tuna is the largest of the tuna species and can reach up to 13 feet and 2,000 pounds with some living to as old as 40 years of age.
 They have a torpedo-shaped body with a dark blue-black on the back and white on the lower sides and belly.
 They are known for their large size and fast speeds.
 There are three different species of bluefin: Atlantic (the largest and most endangered), Pacific, and Southern.
-Catching them on a fly is no easy task as tools, knowledge, patience and luck all come into landing one.
+Catching them on a fly is no easy task as tools, knowledge, patience, and luck all come into landing one.
 Here is my story of how I was lucky enough to get into bluefin tuna on the fly.

 My Story About Bluefin Tuna on the Fly: